The gigantic bichrome leaves of Philodendron plowmanii grow on creeping stems, making it a unique and rare variety.

 - Propagating Philodendron Plowmanii

-- Resemblance Philodendron Plowmanii to Other Similar Plants
+- The Resemblance of Philodendron Plowmanii to Other Similar Plants

 Overview of Philodendron Plowmanii

-Philodendron Plowmanii is a flowering plant that belongs to the Araceae family.
-It grows enormously in its natural tropical rainforests of South America.
+Philodendron Plowmanii, a flowering plant, belongs to the Araceae family and grows enormously in its natural tropical rainforests of South America.

-Do you know Philodendron Plowmanii is named in honor of botanist Timothe Charles Plowman?
+Fact: Philodendron Plowmanii is named in honor of botanist Timothe Charles Plowman.

 |Scientific Name||Philodendron plowmanii|

 |Growth Speed||Slow growth rate|